Stairlift troubleshooting and fault codes

-In this article, we’ll highlight the more familiar issues you may experience, the ways that you can get your stairlift working quickly, and also highlight when to call in an expert stairlift engineer to come and fix it for you.
+In this article, we’ll highlight the more familiar issues you may experience with your stair lift, the ways that you can get your stair lift working quickly, and also highlight when to call in an expert stair lift engineer to come and fix it for you.

-The codes and their meanings will be referenced in your user manual.
-Some codes indicate that your stairlift is working normally and some codes will highlight a fault.
-So just because your stairlift is showing a code it doesn’t indicate your stairlift is broken down unless you can’t get it to work of course.
+The stairlift fault codes and their meanings will be referenced in your user manual.
+Some codes indicate that your stair lift is working normally and some codes will highlight a fault.
+So just because your stair lift is showing a code it doesn’t indicate your stairlift is broken down unless you can’t get it to work of course.

 When a stairlift is bleeping it usually means that your battery-operated lift is not charging up.
 Common causes of this could be:

-1. The lift is switched off – check that your mains electricity is on, the power socket that feeds the lift is switched on.
-Check that the lift is switched on, the power switch for the lift is usually on the carriage or a key on the end of the arm too.
+• The Stair lift is switched off – check that your mains electricity is on, the power supply socket that feeds the lift is switched on.
+Check that the stair lift is switched on, the power switch for the stair lift is usually on the carriage or a key switch on the end of the arm too.

-2. A lift needs to be parked on the charge point for it to charge up.
+• A lift needs to be parked on the power supply charge point for it to charge up.
 Is the lift parked correctly on the charging station at the end of the rail?
 Move it to the charge station.

 Make sure that it is your lift that is beeping and not a smoke alarm or another alarm in your house!

-It’s likely that your batteries are running low and need to be replaced.
-There are normally two or three batteries inside your carriage that drive the lift up and down your stairs.
-The batteries should be replaced on average every depending on usage.
-If you’ve had new batteries installed recently it could indicate a different fault so it’s always good to call an engineer out to investigate the problem fully.
+It’s likely that your stairlift batteries are running low and need to be replaced.
+There are normally two or three stairlift batteries inside your carriage that drive the lift up and down your stairs.
+The batteries should be replaced on average every 3 years depending on usage.
+If you’ve had new stairlift batteries installed recently it could indicate a different fault so it’s always good to call an engineer out to investigate the problem fully.
 Batteries should only be replaced by a qualified stairlift engineer.

 If your lift is making a noise, it could be for a number of reasons.
 To get to the bottom of any noise that a stairlift makes, you will need to call out a qualified stairlift engineer.
 Please never lubricate or oil the rail as you will likely damage the lift!